haxiomic/dts2hx/ROADMAP.md

 	- Generate method to get keys
 	- Support array access

-- typeNodeToComplexType should also return support types required
-	- Support types should always be emitted in the same module as the type reference
-	- Have a deterministic, order-free name so we can deduplicate `A | B` and `B | A` -> `EitherAOrB`
-	- Maybe we can add an extra field `_supportType` to the TypeDefinition

-- TypeConversion: Type references
-	- Convert inaccessible types (grow `inaccessibleTypeQueue`)

-- How do we handle external lib references like jquery and sizzle
-	- Ideally the output would be
-		jquery/
-			Jquery.hx
-		sizzle/
-			Sizzle.hx
-- Module classes (empty)
-- Start on typeToComplex type

 - **Command Line Interface**
 	- Created a file named test.d.ts in same directory as cli.js, didn't find it unless it was in a sub-directory